soccerdude288/FORM-SCHEMA/MAR-Schema/6-9-25-AI-Work.md

 This file is a living document.
 The older information is likely outdated, but may provide additional context.

+## 2:45pm
+../appApiFiles/* - This whole directory contains the most up to date typescript I'm looking to change manual-review.md - This contains my manually written description of the problem and what I'm trying to solve conditionalrequired.bluestep - This contains some of the business rules I'm trying to represent mardetail.bluestep - This contains more business rules I'm trying to represent marformgraphqlresults.json - This is a list of fields on the MAR form to reference.
+Not all of them are required here. temp_outputv3.json - These are the current results that are produced from the payload function temp_getMAR_API_RESPONSE.json - The results from a GET request to the MAR API ../contextv3.md - Context on BlueStep that may be applicable 5-13-25-AI-Notes.md - Claude generated notes from the previous session.
+These are likely out to date as I've made manual modifications since.
+6-9-25-AI-Notes.md - Claude generated notes from earlier today.
+I'd like to keep these updated.

+### Questions
+* Why do BPD and BPS have dynamicField and dynamicMapping when the other vitals don't?
+* Would it make sense creating an array of tags to apply to fields that will group that field into an action?
+For example, tag all vitals, tag all fields that should be read-only after signed, etc.
+* I don't know why we are including `dynamicValues` on the schema itself.
+I want it to be documented and implied that dynamic values come from the entries specific payload.
+I don't think there is any reason to have that in the schema.
+* I'm still confused why references to the vitals field in the context of the schema are preferenced with `vitals.`.
+That should only be used to tell the implementor where to get the value from in the GET payload.
+References to the field in the schema should just use the field id I'd think.

 ## 1:30pm
 ### Context
 ../appApiFiles/* - This whole directory contains the most up to date typescript I'm looking to change